John Phillips (musician): Later years and death

-Phillips released his first solo album John, the Wolf King of L.A. in 1970.
+Phillips released his first solo album, John, the Wolf King of L.A., in 1970.
 The album was not commercially successful, although it did include the minor hit "Mississippi", and Phillips began to withdraw from the limelight as his use of narcotics increased.

 He teamed up with Adler again to produce Robert Altman's 1970 film Brewster McCloud and also wrote the songs for the film.

-Phillips produced his third wife, Geneviève Waïte's, album, Romance Is on the Rise and wrote music for films.
+Phillips produced his third wife Genevieve Waite's album Romance Is on the Rise, and wrote music for films.
 Between 1969 and 1974, Phillips and Waïte worked on a script and composed over 30 songs for a space-themed musical called Man on the Moon, which was eventually produced by Andy Warhol but played for just two days in New York after receiving disastrous opening night reviews.

 Phillips moved to London in 1973, where Mick Jagger encouraged him to record another solo album.
 It was to be released on Rolling Stones Records and funded by RSR distributor Atlantic Records.
 Jagger and Keith Richards produced and played on the album, as well as former Stone Mick Taylor and future Stone Ronnie Wood.
 The project was derailed by Phillips's increasing use of cocaine and heroin, which he injected, by his own admission, "almost every fifteen minutes for two years".
 In 2001, the tracks of the Half Stoned or The Lost Album album were released as Pay Pack & Follow a few months after Phillips's death.
 In 1975 Phillips, still living in London, was commissioned to create the soundtrack to the Nicolas Roeg film The Man Who Fell to Earth, starring David Bowie.
 Phillips asked Mick Taylor to help out; the film was released in 1976.